nox90/securityMinion/README.md

 # **Usage**

 - /sminion help returns this message
-- /sminion ? returns a list of secrets stored for this channel
+- /sminion ?
+Returns a list of secrets stored for this channel
-- /sminion ?? returns a detailed list of secrets stored for this channel
+- /sminion ??
+Returns a detailed list of secrets stored for this channel
-- /sminion secret-name returns the stored secret
+- /sminion secret-name Returns the stored secret
-- /sminion secret-name=secret-value saves or updates a secret-value as secret-name
+- /sminion secret-name=secret-value Saves or updates a secret-value as secret-name
-- /sminion secret-name.txt=+ advanced mode to save a secret.
-It allows you to upload a file.
+- /sminion secret-name.txt=+ Saves or updates a file as secret-name.txt
+- /sminion secret-name= Forgets a secret
 - /sminion <tags:{tag1=value,tag2=value}> secret=secret-value (not yet implemented)

+ Secret names and values are case sensitive.

 # **Todo**
 - support file uploads (to s3)